Musk, Zuckerberg, Gates to join US senators for AI forum

 Regulators globally have been scrambling to draw up rules governing the use of generative AI, which can create text and generate images whose artificial origins are virtually undetectable.

-The commitments announced in July were aimed at ensuring AI's power was not used for destructive purposes.
+The commitments, which were announced in July, were aimed at ensuring AI's power was not used for destructive purposes.
 Google, OpenAI and Microsoft signed on in July.
 The White House has also been working on an AI executive order.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))